-Kathak dancer Bageshree Vaze ushered in “Twilight” and commanded our attention by simply standing beside a tree.
+With “Twilight,” Kathak dancer Bageshree Vaze ushered in the evening’s performances and commanded our attention by simply standing beside a tree.
 When Vineet Vyas began playing the tabla drums, the dancer’s head, torso, and straight legs seemed to act as an axis, a communicative mediator between the sky, the music, and the land.

 Suddenly Vaze’s right arm curved up and left arm curved down, and the full swoop of her arms made one continuous shape.
-A tilted seabird with its wings fully extended, left wing pointing to the earth.
+A tilted seabird with its wings fully extended, the left one pointing to the earth.

 Soon Vaze joined the tabla musician on a square of plywood resting on the grass.
 I liked the way she listened to the drums with her entire body and responded with articulate arms, hands, and fingers.